lotusirous/monitor/README.md

 ```

 # prerequisite
-> If the monitored server and monitoring server are different instance,
+> If the monitored server and monitoring server are different instance, <br>
 > You must allow port 22 on monitored server from the monitoring server.

 # getting started